GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

     Alternatively, give a *file* with the desired times in the first column (these times may have individual units appended, otherwise we assume year).
-    We then write a separate model grid file for each given time step; see |-G| for output and `File Template`_ for the file template format.
+    We then write a separate model grid file for each given time step; see |-G| for output and `Name Template`_ for the file template format.

 .. |Add_-V| replace:: |Add_-V_links|
 .. include:: /explain_-V.rst_